 Operating activities.
 For all periods, net cash used in operating activities primarily reflects our net operating losses adjusted for non-cash items including stock-based compensation expense.
+Net cash used in operating activities was \$5.7 million in 2014 compared to \$19.5 million in 2013.
+The decrease in net cash used in operations in 2014 was primarily due to an increase in deferred revenues in 2014 related to the \$20.0 million upfront payment from Biogen pursuant to the collaboration and license agreement, partially offset by an increase in research and development expenses related to our preclinical research programs.

 Net cash used in operating activities was \$19.5 million in 2013 compared to \$8.1 million in 2012.
-The increase in net cash used in operations in 2013 was primarily due to an increase in research and development expenses related to our pre-clinical research programs and an increase in deferred revenues in 2012 related to the \$13.0 million upfront payment from Shire pursuant to the collaboration and license agreement.
+The increase in net cash used in operations in 2013 was primarily due to an increase in research and development expenses related to our preclinical research programs and an increase in deferred revenues in 2012 related to the \$13.0 million upfront payment from Shire pursuant to the collaboration and license agreement.

-Net cash used in operating activities was \$8.1 million in 2012 compared to \$25.9 million in 2011.
-The decrease in net cash used in operating activities in 2012 compared to 2011 was primarily the result of a \$13.0 million upfront payment related to our collaboration and license agreement entered into with Shire in January 2012, as well as lower clinical trial related expenses in 2012 compared to 2011.

 Investing activities.
-Net cash used in investing activities was \$68.1 million in 2013.
+Net cash used in investing activities was \$100.7 million in 2014 and \$68.1 million in 2013.
 Net cash provided by investing activities was \$11.3 million in 2012.
-Net cash used in investing activities was \$20.0 million in 2011.
 Cash flows from investing activities for all periods primarily related to purchases, sales and maturities of marketable securities.

 Financing activities.
-Net cash provided by financing activities was \$76.1 million in 2013, \$1.7 million in 2012 and \$51.9 million in 2011.
+Net cash provided by financing activities was \$102.2 million in 2014, \$76.1 million in 2013 and \$1.7 million in 2012.
+Net cash provided by financing activities in 2014 was primarily attributable to \$93.8 million in net proceeds from a public offering of the Company's common stock in March 2014, as well as proceeds from the issuance of common stock upon exercise of stock options.
 Net cash provided by financing activities in 2013 was primarily attributable to \$69.5 million in net proceeds from a public offering of the Company's common stock in September 2013, as well as proceeds from the issuance of common stock upon exercise of stock options.
 Net cash provided by financing activities in 2012 primarily related to proceeds from the issuance of common stock upon exercise of stock options.
-Net cash provided by financing activities in 2011 was primarily attributable to \$50.2 million in net proceeds from a public offering of the Company's common stock in April 2011, as well as proceeds from the issuance of common stock upon exercise of stock options.